webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 2. You don't have to add `GPUBufferUsage.COPY_DST` to the buffer's usage.

-   This assumes you're not going to change the data later.
+   This assumes you're not going to change the data later via `writeBuffer` nor one of the copy to buffer functions.

 ```js
   function createBufferWithData(device, data, usage) {